HealthX-Lab/CXRGazeLearn/README.md

 This repository contains the code used for the paper: [Enhancing joint automatic chest X-ray diagnosis and clinical visual attention prediction with multi-stage cooperative learning](https://arxiv.org/abs/2403.16970)

 Qiu, Zirui, Hassan Rivaz, and Yiming Xiao.
-"Joint chest X-ray diagnosis and clinical visual attention prediction with multi-stage cooperative learning: enhancing interpretability." arXiv preprint arXiv:2403.16970 (2024).
+"Enhancing joint automatic chest X-ray diagnosis and clinical visual attention prediction with multi-stage cooperative learning." arXiv preprint arXiv:2403.16970 (2024).

 Please cite the paper if you are using our model.